The Process Begins

 During the review period, which can often stretch from as little as 42 days to as much as a few months, the Charter lays out a process whereby stopgap versions of permanent legislation can be enacted on a short-term basis.
 This is done using tools known as “emergency legislation” and “temporary legislation.”

-“Emergency legislation” is not assigned to a committee, does not pass through the committee process, and only requires a single reading/vote by the Council prior to Mayoral review.
+“Emergency legislation” is not assigned to a committee, does not pass through the committee process, must pass with a two-thirds super-majority vote, but only requires a single vote by the Council prior to Mayoral review.
 No hearing on emergency legislation is required, and there is no 30-day Congressional review.
-It can be in effect for up to 90 days.
+It can be in effect for up to 90 days, and cannot have an unfunded cost.

 “Temporary legislation” exists, process-wise as well as time-wise, as a sort of hybrid between emergency and permanent legislation.
 It can remain in effect for up to 225 days, thus providing an effective bridge between the 90 day effectiveness of emergency legislation and the time needed to get permanent legislation enacted.
-Like emergency legislation, temporary legislation bypasses the committee and Committee of the Whole processes.
-Yet, like permanent legislation, it is required to receive two readings/votes by the full Council, as well as Congressional review.
+Like emergency legislation, temporary legislation bypasses the committee and Committee of the Whole processes, and cannot have an unfunded cost.
+Yet, like permanent legislation, it is required to receive two simple-majority votes by the full Council, as well as Congressional review.